 If you’re happy with the automatic settings:

-- Click Save data feed and proceed to Choosing settings for your custom metric.
+- Click Save data feed and proceed to Configuring your custom metric.

 If you want to make changes: